rachelbari/CAPEC-Information-Retrieval/README.md

 * "Attack Patterns" are descriptions of the common attributes and approaches employed by adversaries to exploit known weaknesses in cyber-enabled capabilities.
 Attack patterns define the challenges that an adversary may face and how they go about solving it.
 They derive from the concept of design patterns applied in a destructive rather than constructive context and are generated from in-depth analysis of specific real-world exploit examples.
 Attack patterns help those developing applications, or administrating cyber-enabled capabilities to better understand the specific elements of an attack and how to stop them from succeeding.

 **Information Retrieval:**
 * Information Retrieval is the task of gathering resources that are revelant to a user's information needs.
 We use NLP to process documents and extract information.
+IR is used everywhere - from question/answering systems to information routing and filtering to IBM Watson on Jeopardy!
-In this lesson, we will be building a document retrieval system that matches user queries with documents in the CAPEC database.
+* In this lesson, we will be building a document retrieval system that matches user queries with documents in the CAPEC database.
 * There are many different design decisions that comprise an information retrieval system.
 Two key factors are *document representation* and *document similarity*.

 # Document Representation and Similarity